Runtime Parameters

 This controls the behavior of the embedded boundary outside the domain.
 If this is true, the embedded boundary outside the domain is extended perpendicularly from the domain face.
 Otherwise, it’s generated with the user provided implicit function.
 Note that this parameter can be overridden by the user when calling

-with the optional parameterbool extend_domain_face
+amrex::EB2::Buildwith the optional parameterbool extend_domain_face.

 - eb2.num_coarsen_opt: int = 0